geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-11/meeting-transcript.md

 He's making good progress on the big DFA for pattern matcher.
 I did a whole bunch of clean up work to make everything faster.
 It was nice to see it reflected in stats.tinygrad.org when I run it up on stream.
-You can see how like...
+You can see how like..
 It's running down again.
 Yeah, that's good.
 Good things are moving in the right direction.
-Well, things are turning a little bit back off, but...
+Well, things are turning a little bit back off, but..

 **Chenyu** [00:48:36]
 Yes.
-It's hard to believe there was once for Unjitted Llama.
+It's hard to believe there was once for Unjitted LLaMA.
 It was once below 100 milliseconds.

 **Geohot** [00:48:48]
-Uh, never on a tiny box.
+Uh, never on a TinyBox.

 **Chenyu** [00:48:50]
-Yeah, but there's no tiny box when that was fenced.
+Yeah, but there's no TinyBox when that was fenced.

 **Geohot** [00:48:56]
 Yeah.